Cool colors and sharp looks won't protect your skull when accidents happen. The best dirt bike helmets are a no-brainer for brain protection off-road.

 So what makes the VFX special?
 In a word, safety.
 The latest VFX-EVO carries Shoei's proprietary rotation abatement system called the M.E.D.S (Motion Energy Distribution System), which they claim reduces the transmission of rotational forces by a whopping 15%.

 We'll also note that the VFX is one of the best dirt bike helmets out there in terms of fit.
-That's because Shoei splits their 6 available sizes (ranging from XS to 2XL) between four different shell sizes to ensure the helmet to padding ratio works for whatever shape noggin you happen to be working with.
+Shoei splits their 6 available sizes (ranging from XS to 2XL) between four different shells to ensure the helmet-to-padding ratio works with all head shapes and sizes.

 This helmet is light, comfortable, and breathes extremely well, but our main complaint with it is that you'll have to cough up some serious coin for this level of refinement.